 What do we do?

-The Campaign works with local councils, community groups, and other institutions to improve cycling infrastructure and to encourage people to cycle.
+The Cork Cycling Campaign works with local councils, community groups, and other institutions to improve cycling infrastructure and to encourage people to cycle.
 We make submissions on infrastructure planning proposals to highlight issues relevant to cyclists, organise fun cycling events, develop cycling information and maps, and act as a voice for cycling in the community.
 Our focus is primarily on everyday cycling – that is, cycling as a form of transport.
 We also support the development of recreational facilities like greenways.
 We strive to improve safety for all cyclists and to encourage mutual consideration, understanding, and respect between cyclists, motorists, and pedestrians.
 Together we make cycling in Ireland better, for those who want to cycle to work, school, exercise or just for pleasure.

 What about you?

-- Meet us: we love to welcome newcomers, so join us at our monthly meeting and find out more about the work we’re doing.
-We meet on the first Tuesday of every month (except August) at 7pm.
-Our meetings have relocated to Crawford and Company, 10 Anglesea Street, as our numbers have ground.
-Watch this space... and follow us on Facebook! or Twitter for the latest venue.
+We love to welcome newcomers, so join us at our monthly meeting and find out more about the work we’re doing.
+We meet on the first Tuesday of every month (except August) at 7 pm.
+Our meetings are The Gables at Douglas Street, as our numbers have grown.